 - See how projects and staffers fit together.
 Resource allocation will get your diverse team working together on separate projects in the most effective way.

 - Plan for future work.
 Think ahead and allocate budgets and hours months into the future.
 This way you’re prepared for that big project coming up in six months.

 - Use your staffers effectively.
 See which staffers are being over or under utilized, and adjust hourly allocations accordingly.
-The second new feature is resource allocation.
-It’s hard to manage multiple projects and staffers, and that’s when resource allocation can help.
-With resource allocation, you can.

 Simply put, resource allocation helps you stay organized, hit deadlines, and keep your staffers busy, and, consequently, engaged.